 Ghana's national oil company GNPC represents the country’s interest in the oil sector by engaging in exploration, development, production, and disposal of hydrocarbon resources on behalf of the state.
 GNPC sells its production share and royalties collected in-kind from other companies on behalf of the state to commodity trading companies.

+In August 2018, Ghana published its commodity trading report as part of the targeted effort on commodity trading transparency.
 Ghana committed to participate in EITI's targeted efforts to improve commodity trading transparency during the Anti-Corruption Summit in London (May 2016), and GHEITI has prepared a programme for their work on commodity trading transparency.
-In 2018 Ghana will participate in the EITI’s pilot project in commodity trading.
-This will be an opportunity to deepen its work on the disclosure of information on the state’s in-kind revenues beyond what is currently disclosed in the EITI Report or required by the EITI Standard.
+A 2nd Commodity trading report is currently underway.

 Subnational governments receive royalties and taxes from mining companies, constituting roughly 40% of their budgets.
 Ground rent payments and 10% of mineral royalties are paid directly to District Assemblies or to the Office of the Administrator of Stool Lands, which then transfers the revenue to local governments.

 Ghana’s EITI Reports have provided recommendations aimed at addressing gaps in the legal and fiscal frameworks governing the extractive sector.
-Some examples have been related to streamlining fiscal policies, ensuring open licensing rounds, establishing an online repository on petroleum blocks, developing an investment guide for the Ghana Petroleum Funds, publishing an investment plan for the GNPC, and harmonising the methodology the revenue authority and GNPC use for revenue computation to ensure that figures match.
+Some examples have been related to the new Earmarked Funds, Capping and Realignment Act, 2017 (Act 947), clarifying the legal and financial relationship between the SOE and its subsidiaries and stakeholders, streamlining fiscal policies, ensuring open licensing rounds, establishing an online repository on petroleum blocks, developing an investment guide for the Ghana Petroleum Funds, publishing an investment plan for the GNPC, and harmonising the methodology the revenue authority and GNPC use for revenue computation to ensure that figures match.
 GHEITI has followed up on many of these recommendations, which has resulted in policy changes such as the introduction of capital gains tax, higher ground rent for mining and a fixed royalty rate.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.